cmrfrd/taoa/README.md

 ## Contributing

-If you would like to help contribute to future articles or help build the site, reach out my email or submit a PR.
+If you would like to help contribute to future posts or help build the site, reach out my email or submit a PR.